How to prepare your file for bleeds (edge to edge printing)

 Word and other office programs do not allow you to design beyond the page edge, so these programs cannot usually be used for a design with bleeds.
 (We can normally - but not always - fix these files for you for a nominal fee.
 Please call for more information.)

 If you have yet to start your design using an office type program, one of the templates available below may be helpful.
-When using these, your page size must be 1/4" larger in each dimension, so for example, for an 8.5 X 11" sheet you must make your page size 8.75 X 11.25".
+When using these, your page size must be 1/4" larger in each dimension, for example, for an 8.5 X 11" sheet you must make your page size 8.75 X 11.25".
 Centre the image on your page and note the bleed and safety margins.
 Make sure you delete this layer before making your print ready pdf.

-If you are using Photoshop or other bitmap-based editing software, make your artboard 1/4" larger in each dimension.
-Always ensure your image size is 300 ppi.
+If you are using Photoshop or other bitmap-based photo editing software, make your artboard 1/4" larger in each dimension.
+Always ensure your image size is 300 dpi.
 Find the appropriate template in the links below.
 Centre the image on your artboard and note the bleed and safety margins.
 Make sure you delete this layer before making your print ready pdf or jpg.